 Let the smoked prime rib rest for about 20 minutes before slicing thin and serving.

 If you made it this far, congratulations, you just made an incredible cut of beef, and you’re going to eat REALLY well.
 If you’re looking for other high-end meals like this one consider my smoked picanha recipe.
-Another great option is my smoked beef wellington recipe.
+Another great option is my smoked beef wellington recipe or my fool-proof brisket recipe.

 When it comes to holiday meals, smoked prime rib is the ultimate.
 Gather your friends and family, and get ready to share one of the greatest cuts of meat you've ever sunk your teeth into.